barryclark/jekyll-now/_posts/2016-8-30-Exploring-GraphQL.md

 The `pokemonType` on our server is defined to have an `id`, a `name`, and a `thumbnail`.
 If you were a developer who needed this data on your front-end, you could make this example `GET` request using the REST paradigm:
 `GET http://website.com/api/v1/pokemon/1`.

-Alternatively, if you had implemented a GraphQL Scehma for your server data, you could make a GraphQL request, in the form of a query, to your backend:
+Alternatively, if you had implemented a GraphQL Scehma for your server data, you could make a GraphQL request, in the form of a query, to your backend.
+A query is just a string sent to the server, and the returned JSON mirrors the shape of the query, making it easy to predict the shape of the data returned.
+Here's an example query to get some pokemon data:

 ```javascript
 {